laisbsc/laisbsc/README.md

-### Hi there, hooman! :robot:
+### Hi there, hooman! 👋🏽

-My name is Lais and I am a Developer Advocate, DevRel for the intimates or simply a Developer avocado :avocado:.
+My name is Laís and I am a seasoned Developer Advocate who now works as a Software Developer.
 My background is in Civil and Env.
-Eng. and I love Python and data visualisations. :smile:
+Eng. and I love Python and data visualisations. 📊

-> NOTE: Curious about the avocado joke?
-Check out the explanation by [Mary Thengvall](https://www.marythengvall.com/blog/2018/1/31/developer-avocados-the-good-kind-of-fat).

 #### What I do 📫

-- 🔭 I’m currently working on [QHub](https://github.com/Quansight/qhub/) an open source library that helps data scientists deploy their projects to the Cloud straight from JupyterHub with a GitOps approach.
-In summary, a *DevOps-for-Notebooks* tool.
-For more details, check out the release at [JupyterCon](https://www.quansight.com/post/announcing-qhub).
+- 🔭 In a nutshell, I create and maintain Grafana and Prometheus dashboards. 📈

 #### Community 🧜‍
+- 🐍 I am a board member of [EuroPython Society](https://europython-society.org/about/), where I volunteer as an organiser since Feb/2020.
+I currenlty lead the Comms & Design team.
-- :shamrock: I am a board member of [Python Ireland](https://python.ie/) since Oct/19, where I hosted [a few meetups](https://www.youtube.com/playlist?list=PLNeBS51Q0m98sqBDz8_HyAFqp8YW78-g8) and helped with PyCon.
+- ☘️I was the first Black woman to be part of the board of [Python Ireland](https://python.ie/), where I hosted [a few meetups](https://www.youtube.com/playlist?list=PLNeBS51Q0m98sqBDz8_HyAFqp8YW78-g8) and helped organising a conference.
 - 🧶 Co-organiser of [Pyjamas Conference](twitter.com/pyjamasconf), a 24 hours world-wide Python conference where everyone is invited to wear pajamas.
+- 📚 Organiser of Humble Data Workshops since 2022.
+- 🎙️ Co-organiser of [MidMeetPy](https://dev.to/midmeetpy), a python podcast series with [Cheuk Ting Ho](https://cheuk.dev/).
-- 📚 Volunteer for [EuroPython](https://twitter.com/europythons) since Feb/20.
+- 📔 Volunteer and ally for PyLadies Dublin everytime an opportunity arises.

-#### Fun facts ⚡
-- 👾 I used to work (and have a serious crush) on [Kedro](https://github.com/quantumblacklabs/kedro/), a DS/ML Python framework that uses software engineering best pratcies to help teams work more efficiently, the Django of ML/DS projects.
-More info?
-Check out *[What is Kedro?](https://dev.to/waylonwalker/what-is-kedro-lob)*.

 <!--
 **laisbsc/laisbsc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.